simpeg/community/governance.md

 - acknowledgement on the SimPEG website and in talks
 - ability to acknowledge their own funding sources on the SimPEG website and in talks
 - ability to influence the project through the participation
-- invitation of the Council Members to SciPy Developer Meetings
+- invitation of the Council Members to SimPEG Developer Meetings

 A list of current Institutional Partners is maintained at TODO.